-Consider the seasonal extremes.
-Even during summertime, hypothermia can become a risk during a cool rain or at night.
-Consider whatever is appropriate as extras… a stocking hat, a rain jacket, sweatshirt, a pair of gloves, etc. You can always ‘layer’ your clothes and better to have too much on hand than not enough.
+Consider whatever may be appropriate for your kit: Perhaps a knit hat, a rain coat or jacket, sweatshirt, a pair of gloves, etc..
+You can always ‘layer’ your clothes and better to have too much on hand than not enough.

 First Aid Kit